pSpitzner/simple_gallery/README.md

 - share the link

 ## Folder structure
-The php files assume the following folder structure, which can be created by the `photo_thumbs.sh` script.
+The php file assumes the following folder structure, which can be created by the `photo_thumbs.sh` script.

 ```
-projects
+gallery.php
+projects/
-└─ my_project_name
+└─ my_project_name/
     ├─ orig (needed)
     ├─ lg (large images)
     ├─ md (medium thumbnails)